End-of-Year Memory Flap Book Craftivity for Grades 2–5

 Buy on TpT

-The last two tabs can be layered if you’d like to use both or students can choose just one.
-The “field trip” and “from home” tabs can also be layered or students can choose just one.
+The last two tabs can be layered if you’d like to use both, or students can choose just one.
+The “field trip” and “from home” tabs can also be layered, or students can choose just one.
 The From Home tab is new and prompts students to reflect on virtual learning.

 End of the Year Memory Flap Book.

-How to Assemble the End-of-the-Year Memory Book
+How to Assemble and Use This Memory Flap Book Craftivity

 Here are some samples of completed pages.
 Have students complete a couple of pages each day and assemble them during the last week of school.